The Alchemist delivers a masterful project in “The Genuine Articulate.”

 (B-) (80%)

 What stands out regardless is the strength of his lyrics.
 The Alchemist masterfully avoids overusing violent themes, and when he does dip into that territory, it’s done with cleverness and subtlety.
-He remains competitive but without being overtly boastful, sprinkles in some lowkey bragging, and opens up personally when it fits.
+Additionally, he remains competitive without being overtly boastful, sprinkles in some lowkey bragging, and opens up personally when it fits.
 The features on the project also do their part, bringing in the necessary N-words, flair, and added variety to keep the energy dynamic throughout.

 I’m glad The Alchemist decided that sometimes you gotta pop out and show people with this album.